-- 4.3.4 Failure to respect the Black and Orange flag for smoke or damage will result in disqualification from the race and this penalty will not be subject to appeal. - 4.3.5 These decisions (4.3.2 & 4.3.3 a & b) will be judgements of fact and hence not subject to appeal.
-This regulation cannot be invoked as a reason for protest by competitors. - 4.3.6 Any Competitor adjudged to have made a false start or breached any part of the start procedure will be penalised by means of a ten second penalty being added to the total race time. - 4.3.7 Breaches of 2.7.5 will usually be dealt with by means of a fine of up to £10 per k.p.h. above the limit in qualifying and by means of a "drive through" penalty during races. - 4.3.8 If within 14 days of an incident it appears from the video footage from the nominated TV company and/or from any other evidence, not previously presented to the Clerk of the Course and/or Stewards of the Meeting, that there may have been a breach of any non-technical regulation the Clerk of the Course can investigate the incident not withstanding that the Clerk of the Course and/or Stewards of the Meeting may or may not have already investigated the incident.
-Please see Motorsport UK Yearbook Regulation C14.4. - 4.3.9 Any Competitor may be called before the Championship Stewards who at their discretion may take further action against the Competitor.
-This may include, but is not limited to, the loss of Championship points, a fine to a maximum of £1,045 or disgualification from part or all of the Championship. - 4.3.10 The Clerk of the Course may impose a "Stop / Go" or "Drive through" penalty for a breach of regulations, in accordance with Q.12.26. - 4.3.11 Any vehicle not carrying the mandatory Championship decals will be subject to a fine of £100 for the first infringement and then £500 for any subsequent infringement. - 4.3.12 Failure to have an operative Judicial camera will result in the Clerk of the Course applying the following penalties:

-a) 1st Offence: Deduct one championship point.
+- 4.3.4 Failure to respect the Black and Orange flag for smoke or damage will result in disqualification from the race and this penalty will not be subject to appeal. - 4.3.5 These decisions at Articles 4.3.2 &to 4.3.34 a & b will be Judgements of Fact and hence not subject to appeal.
+This Regulation cannot be invoked as a reason for protest by Competitors. - 4.3.6 Any Competitor adjudged to have made a false start or breached any part of the start procedure will be penalised by means of a ten second penalty being added to the total race time as a minimum. - 4.3.7 Breaches of Article 2.7.5 will usually be dealt with by means of a fine of up to £ $\underline{5}$ 40 per k.p.h. above the limit in qualifying and by means of a "drive through" penalty during races. - 4.3.8 If within 14 days of an incident it appears from the video footage from the nominated TV company and/or from any other evidence, not previously presented to the Judicial Officials Clerk of the Course and/or Stewards of the Meeting, that there may have been a breach of any non-technical regulation the Judicial Officials Clerk of the Course can, at their sole discretion, investigate the incident not withstanding that the Velek of the Course and/or Stewards of the Meeting may or may not have already investigated the incident.
+Please see Motorsport UK Yearbook Regulation C.14.4. - 4.3.9 Any Competitor may be referred to called before the Championship Stewards who at their discretion may take further action against the Competitor.
+This may include, but is not limited to, the loss of Championship points, a fine to a maximum of £1,045 or disqualification from part or all of the Championship or referral to Motorsport UK. - 4.3.10 The Judicial Officials The Clerk of the Course may impose a "Stop / Go" or "Drive through" penalty for a breach of Regulations, in accordance with Motorsport UK regulation Q.12.26. - 4.3.11 Any vehicle not carrying the mandatory Championship decals decals, as detailed in 5.17, while on track during an official session will be subject to the loss of any Championship points, for the race concerned and not permitted to compete in any further races until the required decals are applied per the Championship regulation a fine of £100 for the first infringement and then £500 for any subsequent infringement. - 4.3.12 Failure to have an operative Judicial camera and/or in the case of a camera that is tampered with will result in the Judicial Officials Clerk of the Course applying the following penalties: - a) 1st Offence: Deduct one championship point.

-b) 2nd Offence: Deduct two championship points.

-c) 3rd Offence: Deduct three championship points.
+b) 2nd Offence: Deduct an additional two championship points. c) 3rd Offence: Deduct an additional three championship points.

-d) Further Offences: Refer the competitor to the Championship Stewards for further action.
+d) Further Offences: Refer the competitor to the EventChampionship Stewards for further action.